slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"Love is a flower, friendship a sheltering tree.*
-> *"Lonely men seek companionship.
-Lonely women sit at home and wait.
-They never meet.*

-- we fall in love with someone because of how they make us feel about ourselves.
-- we’re always looking for somebody that looks for us. first parents, then a lover. screens give us 100% attention! tech is a compensation.
-- Arguing and insecurity is anti-seductive.
-Familiarity is the death of seduction.
-- relationships start with "can we talk" to "we need to talk". once you start disliking someone, everything they do is irritating to you. a dirt dish by the sink can be a big marriage problem
+> *"A man may sometimes be forgiven the kiss to which he is not entitled, but never the kiss he has not the initiative to claim.*

 - psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.
 - I always have this fear that one day you are going to discover that i’m not as great as you once thoght I was.
-> *"Jealousy is the face of low self-esteem.*
-- Men’s loyalty is tested when we have everything.
-Womans loyalty is tested when we have nothing.
 - Keep separate bank accounts.
 Spouses should have the freedom and autonomy to buy what they want but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.
-> *"A man may sometimes be forgiven the kiss to which he is not entitled, but never the kiss he has not the initiative to claim.*
 -->

 > *"We accept the love we think we deserve."